-Entropion is a condition where the bottom eyelid rolls inward and causes the eye lashes to rub against the cornea, resulting in pain, tearing, and inflammation.
-It can be present in both eyes.
+Entropion is a condition where the bottom eyelid rolls inward.
+This causes the eye lashes to rub against the cornea, resulting in pain, tearing, and inflammation.
+It can occur in both eyes.

-Ectropion is an eyelid that rolls outward so that tears are not channeled into the tear ducts but drain on the face.
-Both of these conditions can be treated by eyelid surgeries.
+Ectropion is an eyelid that rolls outward.
+As a result, tears are not channeled into the tear ducts but drain on the face.

-If left untreated, the eyelashes rub continuously on the eyeball, causing constant irritation and eventual corneal abrasion which may result in scarring and vision loss.
+Without treatment, the eyelashes rub continuously on the eyeball.
+This causes constant irritation and eventual corneal abrasion.
+This may result in scarring and vision loss.

 A dog with this condition squints constantly and rubs the affected eye against furniture or with his paws.
 The eye may look irritated, red and/or swollen.

-This can be done by cryotherapy (chemical freezing), surgery, or electrolysis which involves placing a tiny needle inside the hair follicle and then killing it with a pulse of electricity.
+This can be done by either cryotherapy (chemical freezing), surgery, or electrolysis.
+Electrolysis involves placing a tiny needle inside the hair follicle and then killing it with a pulse of electricity.